bede/bede.github.io/_posts/2016-12-29-uber-philanthropy.md

 Uber users are not loyal and will defect at the drop of a hat.
 Until Uber can deliver a monopoly of driverless vehicles, their business model is anything but secure.

-Uber is a fascinating experiment that may succeed, but it pains me to hear it cited as a glowing economic example of disruptive innovation.
-You may have heard interviews that go something like this:
+Uber is a fascinating experiment that may succeed, but it pains me to hear it cited as a glowing  example of disruptive innovation.
+I've heard several interviews that go something like this:

-> So Mr. <analyst/mayor/investor>, why is <Europe/London/Merthyr Tydfil> incapable of producing companies like Uber?
+> So Mr. <analyst//investor>, why is <Europe/London/Merthyr Tydfil> incapable of producing companies like Uber?

 Why?
 Because in its current form Uber resembles less a business and more a thinly veiled philanthropic scheme for distributing investor wealth among millenials with smartphones.